-The Role of Electromobility in Meeting the EU’s Long-Term Climate Objectives
+The Role of Electromobility in Meeting the EU’s Climate Objectives

-It is clear that the transition to electrification and the promotion of electric vehicle uptake specifically, plays an important role in the reduction of emissions and air pollution.
-On a global scale, the advancement of electromobility can help countries achieve their overall climate change objectives, such as those agreed upon at COP21 and those envisioned in the European Commission’s Green Deal announced in December 2019, that states in order to achieve climate neutrality, a 90% reduction in transport emissions is needed by 2050.
+It is clear that the transition to electrification, and the promotion of electric vehicle uptake specifically, plays an important role in the reduction of emissions and air pollution.
+On a global scale, the advancement of electromobility can help countries achieve their overall climate change objectives, such as those agreed upon at COP21 and those envisioned in the European Commission’s Green Deal, which estimates that in order to achieve climate neutrality in 2050, a 90% reduction in transport emissions is needed by 2050.

 Given the decarbonisation challenges in airborne and waterborne transport, reaching this ambitious target will require the full decarbonisation of road transport.